Elizabeth of Carinthia, Queen of Sicily

 Elizabeth of Carinthia (1298–1352) was Queen of Sicily by marriage to Peter II of Sicily.
 She was the regent of Sicily during the minority of her son Louis, King of Sicily from 1348 until her death in 1352.

-The daughter of the Otto, the penultimate duke of Carinthia and lord of Carniola from the House of Gorizia, she married Peter II of Sicily in 1323 and became the Queen of Sicily.
+The daughter of Otto, the penultimate duke of Carinthia and lord of Carniola from the House of Gorizia, she married Peter II of Sicily in 1323 and became the Queen of Sicily.
 During her time as Queen, Elizabeth ensured that the royal lineage of the Aragonese in Sicily continued.
 Two sons eventually ascended the throne, Louis of Sicily and Frederick IV of Sicily.
 Elizabeth was the regent for her young son Louis from 1348 until her death in 1352.

 Politically, the decades leading up to Elizabeth's reign were full of conflicts between Frederick III, King of Sicily, and Robert of Naples who had the backing of the papacy in Avignon.
 Famine, warfare and plague were widespread in Europe during the mid-fourteenth century, which had a devastating impact on Sicily in particular, due to its economic expansion and prosperity in the two centuries prior.
 Elizabeth's reign occurred during a period where Italian citizens were disheartened and anxious, which caused tension among the local populace.
 The island was also marked by turbulent relations between the throne and Sicily's noble families, eventually degenerating into a civil war.
 These internal rivalries between the noble families required the coming of age of Elizabeth's sons to resolve the fighting.

-Biography

 Early life

 Elizabeth of Carinthia, born in 1298, was the second daughter to Otto III of Carinthia (also known as Otto II in Tyrol), who ruled Carinthia, Tyrol and the margravates of Carniola and Savinja jointly with his younger brother Henry.
-Her mother was Euphemia of Silesia-Liegnitz.
+Her mother was Euphemia of Silesia-Liegnitz (1274-1347), the daughter of Henry V, Duke of Legnica.
 Otto and Euphemia had no male heirs.
 Little is known about Elizabeth's early life, prior to her marriage, as is the case with many medieval women, even noble medieval women.
 Since her father died when she was 12, it is very likely that she spent her teens under the tutelage of her uncle Henry of Bohemia and that her marriage was arranged through his help.

 Elizabeth's family, the House of Gorizia, had been staunch supporters of the Emperor in the struggle against the papacy.
 In the 13th century, they had been loyal allies of the Hohenstaufens against the Spanheim dukes of Carinthia who had sided with the papacy.
 Elizabeth's father and uncle were half-brothers of Conradin, the last Hohenstaufen scion.
 The connection with the Aragonese rulers in Sicily was thus natural, even though they were too far apart to have a tangible common interest at the time of Elizabeth's betrothal.
 Perhaps, the marriage was aimed to check the rising Angevin influence in Central Europe after Charles I's ascension to the Hungarian throne, especially since the Anjou allies in Croatia were in conflict with the Carinthian dukes.